djbowers/kettlebells/PWA_SETUP.md

 ## Overview

-The BellSkill app has been configured as a Progressive Web App (PWA) with the following features:
+The Cannonbells app has been configured as a Progressive Web App (PWA) with the following features:

 ### ✅ What's Been Implemented